domwakeling/delegate/README.md

 * make the containing folder a passthroughCopy in the `.eleventy.js` config
 * add Netlify Identify and Git Gateway settings in the Netlify console

-I found this *mildly* challenging &mdash; for some reason the Git Gateway was very flakey initially &mdash; but once everthing is set up and properly propogated it seems to be absolutely fine.
+I found this *mildly* challenging &mdash; for some reason the Git Gateway was very flaky initially &mdash; but once everthing is set up and properly propogated it seems to be absolutely fine.